Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > If the system does not contain any properties, the system should show an empty list of properties.

-> **Question:**  When an unregistered endUser wants to list properties, the list given by the program is sorted by default with which criteria?
+> **Question:**  When an unregistered person wants to list properties, the list given by the program is sorted by default with which criteria?
 For example the list is shown with the properties sorted by most recently added?
 >
 > **Answer:** Thank you for your suggestion.
 By default, the list should be shown with the properties sorted by most recently added.